Christina El Moussa: Did ‘Flip Or Flop’ Star Cheat On Tarek With Gary Anderson?

 “Christina grew close to Gary.
 Tarek was suspicious that she was getting involved with someone but had no concrete evidence.
 Tarek saw Christina’s phone and [believed] there was some inappropriate texting going on between Christina and Gary.”

 Tarek, however, claims that no such thing ever happened.
-Speaking to Us Weekly, the Flip or Flop host claimed that he was just going out for a hike, and he was bringing a gun along for protection from wild animals.
+Speaking to Us Magazine, the Flip or Flop host claimed that he was just going out for a hike, and he was bringing a gun along for protection from wild animals.

 “I went hiking in Chino Hills State Park.
 We have bobcats, mountain lions.
 I took my gun only for protection.”